alonkipnis/AMP/README.md

 The goal of this seminar series is to cover recent variants of AMP-based techniques, as well as recent successes in using the state-evolution property of AMP techniques for proving optimality of inference procedures.

-//: AMP algorithm was originally developed by Donoho, Maleki and Montanari as a recovery algorithm for compressed-sensing, designed to attian undersampling-sparsity tradeoff equivalent to reconstruction by convex optimization.
+[comment]: Donoho, Maleki and Montanari initially developed an AMP algorithm as a recovery technique in compressed-sensing, designed to attian undersampling-sparsity tradeoff equivalent to reconstruction by convex optimization.